How to reset this New Year

 At daveynutrition, our leading values are evidence, practical and fun.

-Evidence – Nutrition guidance and strategies are only build on a solid foundation of scientific evidence
+Evidence – Nutrition guidance & strategies are only built on a solid foundation of scientific evidence.

-It is quite easy to get lost in our routines of everyday life and forget that our everyday behaviours actually shape our health.
-And so, it’s a good time of year to take stock of where you are right now and where you are heading.
+It can be quite easy to get lost in the routines of everyday life and forget that our everyday behaviours actually shape our health.
+That’s why now is a good time to take stock of where you are right now and where you are heading.

-The beginning of a year is a good time of year to take stock of what your current behaviours are, are they supporting your desired health outcomes or could they be having a accumulative negative effect on your health?
+Are your current behaviours supporting your desired health outcomes?
+Or could they be having an accumulative negative effect on your health?

 Values are things that we live by.
 They are internalised, cognitive structures that guide our choices.
 They may be passed onto us by our parents, family, community and social groups.
-They guide our decisions and give us a sense of right and wrong, priorities, and meaning.
+They guide our decisions and give us a sense of what is right and wrong, and what our priorities and meaning are.

-When we are aware and honest about what our values are, and bring more attention to them, it can help us understand our behaviours and make better decisions in daily life.
+When we are aware and honest about what our values are, it can help us understand our behaviours and make better decisions in daily life.
 This can give us clarity to behave in such a way that supports them.
-When our behaviour is not inline with our values, it can lead to mistrust in ourselves, diminishing our self confidence and may even have a knock on effect on our motivation to engage in health promoting behaviours.
+When our behaviour is not in line with our values, it can lead to mistrust in ourselves, diminishing our self confidence and may even have a knock on effect on our motivation to engage in health promoting behaviours.

 January Motivation

-With January often comes heightened motivation, you will hear talk of starting fresh in the new year and New Years resolutions but while people may be able, willing and motivated to initiate a change in behaviour in the new year, often times, they will not maintain it over time and before long, will have fallen back into the same patterns of behaviour from the previous year (Michie, van Stralen, & West, 2011; Dombrowski, Knittle, Avenell, Araujo-Soares, & Sniehotta, 2014).
-Motivation can not be sustained, life is constantly changing and other things will be prioritised, the new behaviour will seem less important and maybe even not worthwhile or boring and so it is forgotten about and we resort back to our old ways.
+January often brings heightened motivation.
+You will hear people talking about “starting fresh” in the new year and New Years resolutions.
+While people may be able, willing and motivated to initiate a change in behaviour in the new year, oftentimes, they will not maintain it over time and before long, will have fallen back into old patterns of behaviour.
+Motivation can’t always be sustained, life is constantly changing and other things will be prioritised.
+The new behaviour will seem less important and maybe even not worthwhile or boring and so it is forgotten about and we resort back to our old ways.

 For example, you may build the habit of writing a shopping list after dinner on a Sunday.